ruxilescu/reactnd-project-myreads-starter/README.md

 # MyReads Project
-This applicatiuon was created with create-react-app.
+This application was created with create-react-app.

 To Install & Run myreads application: